CyberPunkMetalHead/binance-trading-bot-new-coins/README.md

-# trading-bot-new-coins
+# Automatic New Cryptocurrency Trading Bot
-This is a fork of [binance-trading-bot-new-coins](https://github.com/CyberPunkMetalHead/binance-trading-bot-new-coins "binance-trading-bot-new-coins") - credit for this idea goes to him.
+This is a major re-write of [binance-trading-bot-new-coins](https://github.com/CyberPunkMetalHead/binance-trading-bot-new-coins "binance-trading-bot-new-coins") - credit for the idea goes to him.

 This trading bot detects new coins as soon as they are listed on various exchanges, and automatically places sell and buy orders.
 Binance and FTX are currently supported.
 In addition, it comes with trailing stop loss, stop loss, take profit, and other features.